GalacticCodes/Resume/resume.md

 - Developed excellent communication skills to ensure client satisfaction with caddy services.

 ---

-## Education

-*B.A. in Neuroscience and Behavior* Rutgers University-Newark, Completed: December 2021

----

 ## Certifications
 - **CompTIA A+**
 - **Linux Essentials | Linux Professional Institute**